zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    but changes the environment before invoking the command.

-   :str: The command to execute.
+   :param str: The command to execute.

-   :env: A :zeek:type:`table` with the environment variables in the form
+   :param env: A :zeek:type:`table` with the environment variables in the form
         of key-value pairs.
 Each specified environment variable name will be automatically prepended with ``ZEEK_ARG_``.